shopware/docs/products/extensions/b2b-suite/guides/core/dependency-injection.md

 ## Shopware DIC

-The B2B-Suite registers with the [DIC](../../../../../../guides/plugins/plugins/plugin-fundamentals/dependency-injection.md) from Symfony.
+The B2B-Suite registers with the [DIC](../../../../../guides/plugins/plugins/plugin-fundamentals/dependency-injection.md) from Symfony.
 Be sure you are familiar with the basic usage patterns and practices.
-Especially [service decoration](../../../../../../guides/plugins/plugins/plugin-fundamentals/adjusting-service.md) is an equally important extension point.
+Especially [Service Decoration](../../../../../guides/plugins/plugins/plugin-fundamentals/adjusting-service.md#decorating-the-service) is an equally important extension point.

 ## Dependency Injection Extension B2B